elasticsearch-dump/elasticsearch-dump/README.md

 ```

 ## Elasticsearch's scan and scroll method
-Elasticsearch provides a scan and scroll method to fetch all documents of an index.
-This method is much safer to use since
-it will maintain the result set in cache for the given period of time.
-This means it will be a lot faster to export the data
+Elasticsearch provides a [scan and scroll](https://www.elastic.co/guide/en/elasticsearch/guide/1.x/scan-scroll.html) API to fetch all documents of an index starting form (and keeping) a consistent snapshot in time, which we use under the hood.
+This method is safe to use for large exporrts since it will maintain the result set in cache for the given period of time.
-and more important it will keep the result set in order.
-While dumping the result set in batches it won't export duplicate
-documents in the export.
-All documents in the export will unique and therefore no missing documents.

-NOTE: only works for output
+NOTE: only works for `--output`

 ## MultiElasticDump
 This package also ships with a second binary, `multielasticdump`.
 This is a wrapper for the normal elasticdump binary, which provides a limited option set, but will run elasticdump in parallel across many indexes at once.
 It runs a process which forks into `n` (default your running host's # of CPUs) subprocesses running elasticdump.